A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Summary Conclusions

 A novel result of our investigation is the relatively low density of the filamentary region, $n_\mathrm{e} = \bridgedensity$, compared to previous measurements.
 We arrive at this figure by combining our SZ measurement with \Suzaku X-ray results \citep{akamatsu/etal:2017}, after correcting an algebraic error used in prior analyses.
 Our result implies that the thickness of the filament along the line of sight is significantly larger than its width in the plane of the sky: $\mesaheightmpcapprox$ compared to $\mesawidthmpcapprox$.
 We interpret this to mean that our view of the A399--401 system is considerably foreshortened, that is, the axis of the filament is mostly away from the plane of the sky.
 Constructing a simple toy simulation of the system based on our mesa model, we calculate that the axis is oriented at an angle of ${\sim}\toymodelangleapprox$ from the line of sight, implying a total separation of ${\sim}\toymodelseparationapprox$ between A399 and 401.
 These numbers come from a highly idealized scenario (a perfectly straight, cylindrical filament joining $\beta$-profile clusters), but it is reasonable to conclude that the picture of a mainly out-of-plane orientation is essentially correct, with the consequence that the excess gas in the intercluster region would be well beyond the $R_{500\mathrm{c}}$ radii of the clusters.
 Finally, we show that the masses of the clusters and their relative velocities inferred from the redshifts are consistent with the system being gravitationally bound.

 All of the above results combine to provide compelling evidence that we are seeing the gas in a long filament between two, premerger clusters.
 It provides further confirmation that a significant fraction of the Universe's baryons are located in the filamentary structure between galaxy clusters and, given the presence of radio emission from the bridge region \citep{govoni/etal:2019}, raises interesting questions about the nature of the magnetic fields in the cosmic web \citep[see, e.g.,][]{vazza/etal:2017}.
-Further investigations of whether a significant contribution of the SZ signature is from the gas bound in galaxy halos embedded in the filament \citep[see, e.g.,][]{bonjean/etal:2018} instead of in the WHIM, could also be informative.

 Finally, we have provided an initial analysis of high-resolution ($12.7\arcsec$) data of the bridge region from MUSTANG-2.
 We see no significant pressure substructure that might be induced by shocks, but do measure an excess signal above the noise which we attribute to low-level turbulence in the gas.
 This sets the stage for our planned future studies of A399--401.
 ACT has made additional observations of the system which we plan to use in a joint analysis with MUSTANG-2 data.
 While the focus of our current paper has been on characterising the bulk properties of A399--401, future work will explore the smaller-scale, lower-level dynamics of this system, which has proven to be a remarkable laboratory for studying cosmology and the astrophysics of the cosmic web.